simolus3/drift/docs/pages/docs/setup.md

 ## The dependencies {#adding-dependencies}

-First, lets add drift to your project's `pubspec.yaml`.
+First, let's add drift to your project's `pubspec.yaml`.
 In addition to the core drift dependencies, we're also adding packages to find a suitable database location on the device and to include a recent version of `sqlite3`, the database most commonly used with drift.